How to build a project

 Who is eligible?

-The eligibility criteria for companies and research organisations differ between the participating countries / regions so it is important to check the program profile on the partner pages.
+The eligibility criteria for companies and research organisations differ between the participating countries / regions.
+Please refer to the programme profiles of each IraSME member country or region.

-For most countries companies are eligible if they are SMEs following the EU definition, which is < 250 employees (full time equivalents) and < 50 Millon Euro annual turnover or < 43 Million Euro balance sheet total.
+In most countries, companies are eligible if they comply with the SME definition of the EU: < 250 employees (full time equivalents) and < 50 Millon Euros annual turnover or < 43 Million Euros balance sheet.

-Research organisations (Universities, Technical Universities, Fraunhofer,…) are eligible as partners with own funding if there is at least one company from the same country in most national /regional funding programs but for some (e.g. Russia) they may only be eligible as subcontractors.
+Research organisations (universities, technical universities, Fraunhofer institutes, etc.) are sometimes eligible as partners receiving their own funding if at least one company from the same country is part of the consortium.
+In other programmes, e.g. in Russia, RTOs may only be eligible as subcontractors.

 National / Regional Applications

-Also the national / regional applications are the most important part of your application.
-IraSME is not a funding program but only coordinates several different national / regional funding programs.
-So each program agency decides based on the national applications they receive if they can fund the project or not.
+The national / regional applications are the most important part of your application.
+IraSME does not represent a single funding programme with its own budget.
+Instead, it coordinates and synchronizes several different national / regional funding programmes.
+So each funding agency initially decides on their own if they can approve a project based on their national applications and rules.

-You find all the necessary documents and information including the deadline in the Current Call Section.
+You find all the necessary documents and information in the Current Call Section.

-You have to submit the common IraSME application form (signed by all partners) and the draft cooperation agreement (not signed) until the deadline (strict) electronically via the submission system.
+Please submit the joint IraSME application form (signed by all partners) and the draft cooperation agreement (not signed) by e-mail to info (at) ira-sme.net before the call deadline.

 The national applications have to be submitted at the same time according to the procedures of the corresponding agencies.